-Mr. Gustin visited the Kinsley property on February 10, 2012 and October 28, 2014.
-In addition to the visits to the project site, reviews of the digital drill-hole database and other compiled geologic data at the Pilot Gold office in Elko were conducted, and Pilot Gold drill core was inspected at the core storage facility connected to the office.
+In addition to the visits to the project site, reviews of the digital drill-hole database and other compiled geologic data at the Liberty Gold office in Elko were conducted, and Liberty Gold drill core was inspected at the core storage facility connected to the office.

-As part of the review of mineralized intervals within the Pilot Gold drill core, MDA collected independent samples for assaying.
-Each of these samples consisted of selected pieces of drill core collected more-or-less representatively from the remaining half-core of the Pilot Gold sample interval.
-An additional sample of outcropping mineralization was collected by MDA at the project site.
+As part of the review of mineralized intervals within the Liberty Gold drill core, the principal author collected independent samples for assaying.
+Each of these samples consisted of selected pieces of drill core collected more-or-less representatively from the remaining half-core of the Liberty Gold sample interval.
+An additional sample of outcropping mineralization was collected at the project site.

-MDA maintained continuous custody of the samples and delivered them directly to the ALS facility in Reno, Nevada for assaying.
-Gold was determined by 30 gram fire assay with gravimetric finish (ALS code Au-GRA21); cyanide-leach analyses were also run on the 2014 samples (code Au-AA13).
+Mr. Gustin maintained continuous custody of the samples and delivered them directly to the ALS facility in Reno, Nevada for assaying.
+Gold was determined by 30-gram fire assay with gravimetric finish (ALS code Au-GRA21); cyanide-leach analyses were also run on the 2014 samples (code Au-AA13).
 The results of these independent samples are provided in Table 12.3.

 Sample Description Hole ID or Location Au-GRA21 (g Au/t) Au-AA13 (g Au/t)

-20012 Sampling 9
+20012 Sampling

 MDA-PK02-1 Core sample PK002 13.1

 MDA-PK04-2 Core sample PK004 20.2

 MDA-PK05-3 Core sample PK005 0.5

 MDA-UP-1 Chip sample from outcrop Upper Pit 4.6

 2014 Sampling

 MDA-PGK-1 Oxidized and partially oxidized core PK137CA 50.8 42.2

 MDA-PGK-2 Unoxidized core PK137CA 48.8 0.18

 MDA-PGK-3 Oxidized core PK130C 9.53 7.91

-Table 12.3 MDA Independent Sample Results
+Table 12-1 Independent Sample Results